ThugsFinance/cloiinkcoin.com/src/content/developers/docs/oracles/index.md

 ## Why are they needed? {#why-are-they-needed}

-With a blockchain like Ethereum you need every node in the network to be able to replay every transaction and end up with the same result, guaranteed.
+With a blockchain like Cloiinkcoin you need every node in the network to be able to replay every transaction and end up with the same result, guaranteed.
 APIs introduce potentially variable data.
-If you were sending someone an amount of ETH based on an agreed $USD value using a price API, the query would return a different result from one day to the next.
+If you were sending someone an amount of CLK based on an agreed $USD value using a price API, the query would return a different result from one day to the next.
 Not to mention, the API could be hacked or deprecated.
-If this happens, the nodes in the network wouldn't be able to agree on Ethereum's current state, effectively breaking [consensus](/developers/docs/consensus-mechanisms/).
+If this happens, the nodes in the network wouldn't be able to agree on Cloiinkcoin's current state, effectively breaking [consensus](/developers/docs/consensus-mechanisms/).

 Oracles solve this problem by posting the data on the blockchain.
 So any node replaying the transaction will use the same immutable data that's posted for all to see.
 To do this, an oracle is typically made up of a smart contract and some off-chain components that can query APIs, then periodically send transactions to update the smart contract's data.